ddegenaro/whisper-ui/README.md

 "Currently selected Whisper language" displays the language Whisper will use to condition its output.
 You can set it to "NONE" if you prefer that Whisper automatically detect the spoken language.
 This may also be preferable for code-switched speech, but be advised that code-switched data in general is fairly hard to find in order to train speech models on it.
 As such, Whisper may handle code-switching rather poorly.
 Note that Whisper will generally struggle with low-resource languages.

 Check "Translate to English?" if you would like the transcript of your non-English audio to be output in English.
 Note that Whisper will generally struggle to translate from low-resource languages.

+## Future updates

+I plan to expand this project in the future to allow access to a curated collection of ASR models from HuggingFace, but this will take some time.
+Other models on HF under consideration include WhisperX and some NVIDIA speech models like Canary.

+I encourage feedback and suggestions for improvement.
+Please feel free to open an issue on this repository if you have any ideas or problems, or send me an email at [drd92@georgetown.edu](mailto:drd92@georgetown.edu).